aboutcode-org/scancode.io/docs/command-line-interface.rst

   compatible with the XLSX and CSV formats.
   It cannot be used when multiple formats are provided.

+Refer to :ref:`Mount projects workspace <mount_projects_workspace_volume>` to access your outputs on the host machine when running with Docker.

 `$ scanpipe archive-project --project PROJECT`
 ----------------------------------------------